SergioMEV/slurm-for-dummies/README.md

 Where `<NUMBER-OF-NODES>` is the number of worker nodes that are currently set up.
 If you followed all of the steps correctly, this should return the name of all of your nodes.

 ### Worker Nodes
-We follow a similar procedure to the control node for each worker node.
+We follow a similar procedure to the controller node for each worker node.
 First, we install slurm like so:
 ```
 $ sudo apt install slurm-wlm
 ```
 Next, we create the configuration file.
-You have to make sure all the configuration files in your cluster match, so it is simpler here to just copy the `slurm.conf` configuration file from your control node.
-If you don't want to copy it over, then just create it the same way you did in the control node.
+You have to make sure all the configuration files in your cluster match, so it is simpler here to just copy the `slurm.conf` configuration file from your controller node.
+If you don't want to copy it over, then just create it the same way you did in the controller node.

 Now, we start the slurm worker node service and configure it to start at startup.
 ```